 - Was on research stay at Microsoft Research Cambridge from June 4th to August 27th, 2016, working in collaboration with Katja Hofmann on Project Malmo.

 - Artificial Intelligence Journal paper: J Hernández-Orallo, F Martínez-Plumed, U Schmid; M Siebers; D L Dowe "Computer models solving intelligence test problems: progress and implications", 2016.

-- Communications of the ACM paper: S Gulwani, J Hernández-Orallo, E Kitzelmann, SH Muggleton, U Schmid, B Zorn "Inductive Programming Meets the Real World" Communications of the ACM 58 (11), 2015.
+- Communications of the ACM paper: S Gulwani, J Hernández-Orallo, E Kitzelmann, SH Muggleton, U Schmid, B Zorn "Inductive Programming Meets the Real World".

 One of the great scientific challenges of this century is to understand what intelligence is and how it can be recreated.
 My bit is, on one hand, the evaluation and measurement of intelligent systems in general and machine learning in particular and, on the other hand, some more applied research on data science, data mining and inductive programming.
 However, I'm interested in many other things, and my publication profiles below can give a better account of what my research really looks like: